- 1. We Represent Injured Bikers and Their Families

 - Personal insurance protection (PIP) policies

-- Uninsured/underinsured motorist (UI/UIM) policies
+- Uninsured/underinsured motorist (UM/UIM) policies

 Your motorcycle insurance claims might be different, depending on the circumstances of your accident.
 For example, if the driver who hit you was working at the time of the crash, you may be able to make claims against their employer.
 If a part malfunctioned and caused the crash or made the crash worse, you may be able to file a claim against the manufacturer.

+- Complex cases involving multiple insurance companies.
 Any time an injury-causing accident involves multiple insurance companies, the chances for disputes and litigation increase.
 Insurance companies are for-profit companies that want to reduce their costs and liabilities.
 They often try to shift the blame to other insurers and deny liability, which leads to disputes.

 If your motorcycle accident claim was denied or you received a low settlement offer, contact Crosley Law immediately.
-There are strict filing deadlines in motorcycle and other motor vehicle accident claims.
-If you do not file a claim or lawsuit within the correct timeframe, you will automatically lose your right to compensation.
+There are strict filing deadlines for motorcycle and other motor vehicle accident claims.
+If you do not file a claim or lawsuit within the correct timeframe, you will automatically lose your right to recover compensation.
 Use our online form to schedule your free consultation with one of our motorcycle crash lawyers now.